explodinglabs/jsonrpcserver/README.md

     app = flask.Flask(__name__)
     app.register_blueprint(jsonrpcserver.bp)

-The blueprint handles any errors.
-The server should respond with JSON-RPC every time, for example on 404 we respond with HTTP status 404, along with the JSON-RPC error, *Invalid request*.
+The blueprint's purpose is to handle errors.
+The app should respond with JSON-RPC every time, for example on 404 we respond with HTTP status 404, along with the JSON-RPC error, *Invalid request*.

 Route
 -----